Zereis/Event-planner/README.md

-# 🗓️ Event Planner
+# 🗓️ Bubblespin

-**Event Planner** is a feature-rich React application designed to help users efficiently manage tasks, events, and schedules.
+**Bubblespin** is a feature-rich React application designed to help users efficiently manage tasks, events, and schedules.
 It features a sleek interface, an interactive calendar, and powerful task management tools—perfect for organizing your daily, weekly, or long-term activities.

 ---